Comprehensive Perinatal Care in NJ at NJPA

 Your insurance plan will specify the level of coverage for your maternal-fetal care.
 NJPA’s billing staff can assist you and your insurance company.

 We accept most health plans.
 You may be required to make a co-pay at each visit.
 Please check with your individual insurance policy for details.

-We work with you and your physician to ensure that all members of the team caring for the expectant mother and her fetus are involved in the decision making.
+We work with you and your physician to ensure that all members of the team caring for the expectant mother and her fetus are involved in the decision-making.
 Careful and timely communication is an integral part of your care at NJPA.
 We will ensure that you fully understand the reasoning behind all decisions made for your treatment and the care of your baby.

 Absolutely!
 Your OB/GYN remains an important member of your caregiver team.
 We keep him or her closely informed throughout every step of your evaluation, diagnosis, treatment, and follow-up.
-Your obstetrician remains your delivering doctor.
+Likewise, your obstetrician remains your delivering doctor.
 We are proud to create strong relationships with our referring doctors so that patients can be assured that all members of their care team are kept in the loop throughout their entire pregnancy.

 While we understand the desire of patients to include their small children in the evaluation of their siblings, it is important to remember that this is a medical examination.
-Your medical team needs to be able to concentrate on you and your unborn child.
+Therefore, your medical team needs to be able to concentrate on you and your unborn child.
 Unfortunately, young children frequently become bored during a prolonged examination.
-Furthermore children may unwittingly bring infections such as chickenpox, flu, or parvovirus into a waiting room of expectant mothers.
+Furthermore, children may unwittingly bring infections such as chickenpox, flu, or parvovirus into a waiting room of expectant mothers.